Igor Mezić

 Mezić has received numerous awards and honors for his research work in fields of physics, mathematics (Sloan Fellowship) and engineering.
-In 2015, he was elected Fellow of the American Physical Society, for "fundamental contributions to the theory of three-dimensional chaotic advection, measures and control of mixing, and development of a spectral operator theory approach to decomposition of complex fluid flows".
+In 2015, he was elected a Fellow of the American Physical Society, for "fundamental contributions to the theory of three-dimensional chaotic advection, measures and control of mixing, and development of a spectral operator theory approach to decomposition of complex fluid flows".
 He was elected as a Fellow of the Society for Industrial and Applied Mathematics in 2017 (SIAM Fellow), "for sustained innovation at the dynamical systems theory/applications interface; notably for advances in the use of Koopman operator theory".
-In 2022, Mezić was elected Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for contributions to modeling and control using Koopman operator techniques.
-In 2019, Mezic was inaugurated as the first ever Honoris Professor at his Alma Mater, University of Rijeka, Croatia.
+In 2022, Mezić was elected a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for contributions to modeling and control using Koopman operator techniques.
+In 2019, Mezic was inaugurated as the first ever Honoris Professor at his alma mater, University of Rijeka, Croatia.
 He is the recipient of the 2021 J. D. Crawford Prize, a biennial award presented by the Society for Industrial and Applied Mathematics (SIAM) for achievements in the field of dynamical systems.